 Traveller’s diarrhea is an intestinal infection caused by bacteria, parasites or viruses found primarily in contaminated food or water.
 While symptoms of nausea, stomach cramps and diarrhea typically last three to five days, in some cases, traveller’s diarrhea can cause severe dehydration and last up to two weeks.

 Probiotics can help.
 They’re the good bacteria in your digestive tract that balance the not-so-good bacteria that can cause viruses.
 Start taking a probiotic supplement a few weeks before you leave, while you’re away and a few days after your trip.
 A gastro-protected probiotic formula that doesn’t require refrigeration is a must in all travel kits.
 Jamieson Probiotic Sticks are a simple family-friendly solution – the delicious plum-flavoured powder dissolves directly on your tongue, and pack easily in a suitcase, backpack or purse.
-If you prefer capsules, try Jamieson Advanced 4-Strain Probiotic formula.
+If you prefer capsules, try Jamieson Essentials Probiotic 10 Billion.

 Even if you don’t normally suffer from constipation, travelling can make it a concern.
 Sudden change in diet, disruption of your usual daily routine, indigestion from unfamiliar foods and dehydration are all possible causes.